Ready for wildfire season: the steps we take and how you can prepare

 “Our team came together quickly and started communicating, collaborating and working with external agencies,” says T.M.
 “We train for these kinds of scenarios all the time—we were ready.”

 We also meet with our operations teams to talk through different scenarios that are likely to occur during an emergency.
 “We talk about what policies and practices operationally need to happen, and test them through simulated exercises, to identify any gaps in our processes,” says T.M.
-“If there’s anything that doesn’t work, we go back to the table with everyone involved to enhance our emergency response.”
+“If there’s anything that doesn’t work, we go back to the table with everyone involved to enhance our emergency response plans.”

 In addition to the emergency response and field operations teams, other departments from across the company may be included in the exercises—depending on the type of emergency exercise—to practice their plans and keep their response skills sharp.
 For example, team members from public affairs, employee and external communications, customer service, community relations, Indigenous relations—and other departments—may all be invited to participate as needed.